gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/ui-to-transfer-tokens/transfer-erc20.md

 ![](/img/specs/bridges/mmx2.jpg)

-3\) Click **Add Tokens** to add to your wallet on the xDai chain.
+3\) Click **Add Tokens** to add to your wallet on the Gnosis Chain.

 ![](/img/specs/bridges/mmx3.jpg)

-## Find a Custom Token Address on xDai
+## Find a Custom Token Address on Gnosis Chain

-There are several ways to find the Custom token address on xDai using BlockScout.
+There are several ways to find the Custom token address on GC using BlockScout.

 1\) BlockScout Bridged Token List.
 If you successfully bridged a token with the OmniBridge, you can find it at [https://blockscout.com/xdai/mainnet/bridged-tokens](https://blockscout.com/xdai/mainnet/bridged-tokens).

 2\) Via your address on BlockScout.
-Paste your address into the BlockScout Search bar at [https://blockscout.com/xdai/mainnet](https://blockscout.com/xdai/mainnet) and click the Tokens tab to see all the tokens associated with your address on xDai.
+Paste your address into the BlockScout Search bar at [https://blockscout.com/xdai/mainnet](https://blockscout.com/xdai/mainnet) and click the Tokens tab to see all the tokens associated with your address on Gnosis Chain.

 ![](/img/specs/bridges/blockscout-search.jpg)